 FSR Investors Have Opportunity to Lead Fisker Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fisker Inc. ("Fisker" or the "Company") (NYSE: FSR).
+BENSALEM, Pa., Dec.
+13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fisker Inc. ("Fisker" or the "Company") (NYSE: FSR).

 Class Period: August 4, 2023 – November 20, 2023